matheusrmribeiro/EquipmentMaintenance/README.md

 * Basic Firebase authentication
 * Share images

-[This project still alive, soon new improvements will be make]
+[This project still alive, soon new improvements will be made]